 If you’re settled in your dream home and have no intention of ever leaving it, this may not apply to you.
 But I speak from experience when I say that moving house is much easier when you have fewer books.

-I’ve lugged my personal library between four different apartments in five years.
-Packing up all my books and carrying them up and down flights of stairs has been one of the most difficult parts of the process every time.
+I lugged my personal library between five different apartments in six years.
+Packing up all my books and carrying them up and down flights of stairs was one of the most difficult parts of the process every time.

-I made major cuts to my book collection prior to my last move.
-While I still have enough that they made for quite a few hefty boxes, they were much more manageable than when I was packing my books into several large plastic tubs that each weighed as much as some of my heavier furniture.
+I made major cuts to my book collection to minimize the number of heavy boxes I had to ferry between apartments.
+While I still had enough that they made for quite a few hefty boxes, they were much more manageable than when I was packing my books into several large plastic tubs that each weighed as much as some of my heavier furniture.

 When I was in middle school and high school, I checked books out from the library all the time.
 As I entered my late teens, I started spending more money on growing my own book collection, and my visits to the library grew fewer and farther between.